Axel Campeol

-Axel Campeol (born 5 March 2000) is an Italian former football player and content creator.
-He played mainly as a left-back.
+Axel Campeol (born 5 March 2000) is an Italian footballer and content creator who plays as a left-back for Zeta Milano.

 Club career

 Born in Conegliano and raised in Farra di Soligo, Campeol first started playing football at Union Qdp before joining the youth sector of AC Milan, where he spent most of his junior career and started playing for their Under-19 squad in the 2017–18 season.
 That team notably included fellow future professional footballers Gabriele Bellodi, Raoul Bellanova, Tommaso Pobega, Marco Brescianini, Jørgen Strand Larsen and Frank Tsadjout.

 In August 2018, he moved to Sampdoria, where he spent one more year with the Under-19s, without receiving any call-ups to the senior squad.

 On 16 July 2019, Campeol was loaned to Serie C club Vis Pesaro.
 He subsequently made his professional debut for Vis Pesaro on 25 August 2019, during a game against Südtirol: he started the match and was substituted at half-time.
 He collected nine league appearances during his first professional season.

 On 17 September 2020, the defender was loaned once more, this time to fellow Serie C side Grosseto.
 In Tuscany, he established himself as a regular starter in the team, which eventually reached the play-offs' quarter-finals before losing to AlbinoLeffe.

 However, towards the end of July 2021, Campeol announced his retirement at the age of just 21, quoting his growing disillusion with the world of football as one of the main reasons behind his surprising choice.

+On August 23, he returns playing football and sign with FC Zeta Milano.